 Halifax County Schools will focus on the needs of the students by empowering them to be successful global residents.

 MISSION

-To create a supportive and positive learning environment to address the needs of the whole-student in partnership with educators, staff, parents and communities.
+Halifax County Schools is committed to creating a supportive and positive learning environment to address the needs of the whole-student in partnership with educators, staff, parents, and communities.

 GOALS